Yoga Terms

 COMMONLY USED YOGA TERMS

-• Asana: literal translation is “seat” but currently used to mean poses or postures
+• Asana: literal translation is “seat” or “posture”

 • Bandha: internal muscular “locks” that support the toning and internal lifting including mula bandha (the pelvic floor), uddiyana bandha (abdominals up to diaphragm), and Jalandhara bandha (the throat)